 Continuing Education (CE) activities are instructional activities where the certificant is the learner.
 The purpose of this information is to assist certificants in determining acceptable continuing education activities for use toward maintaining your ACRP Certification(s).
-For program-specific points requirements and application-related information, please refer to the Maintenance of Certification Handbook.
+For a complete guide on staying current, please download the Maintenance of Certification Handbook.
 Visit the CCRA, CCRC, & ACRP-CP Continuing Involvement (CI) page or the CPI Continuing Involvement (CI) page to learn more about earning certification Maintenance activity points.

 Candidates for Maintenance can take Continuing Education (CE) offerings in two topic areas: “Research” and “Healthcare” (including disease, soft skills, and bodily system).